mholling/nswtopo/README.markdown

 Specify the colour, width and/or opacity of the overlays as follows:

     boundaries:
-      colour: black         # colour out-of-bounds areas in black...
+      fill: black           # colour out-of-bounds areas in black...
       opacity: 0.3          # ...with 0.3 opacity to give a nice grayed-out rendering
     tracks:
-      colour: red           # mark tracks in red...
+      stroke: red           # mark tracks in red...
-      width: 0.2            # ...with a width of 0.2mm
+      stroke-width: 0.2     # ...with a width of 0.2mm
       dash: 4 2             # add a 4mm/2mm dash to the track, if desired

 Build or rebuild your map by running the script to add the overlays.
-(Advanced users may alter the overlay rendering further using Inkscape, e.g. by adding dashes or dots to tracks or patterns to areas.)

 Importing Layers
 ================